dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/audit-log.md

 </div>

-## Understanding the Audit log
+## Understanding the audit log

-On the Audit Log page, you will see a list of various events and their associated event data.
+On the audit log page, you will see a list of various events and their associated event data.
 Each of these events show the following information in dbt:

 * **Event name**: Action that was triggered
 * **Agent**: User who triggered that action/event